-Betterment offers a smart beta portfolio strategy (“smart beta portfolio”) for investors who wish to take greater systematic risk at a given allocation between stocks and bonds than is possible with a comparable allocation in the standard, default Betterment portfolio strategy (“Betterment’s core portfolio”).
+The Goldman Sachs Smart Beta portfolio strategy (“smart beta portfolio”) is available for investors who wish to take greater systematic risk at a given allocation between stocks and bonds than is possible with a comparable allocation in the standard, default Betterment portfolio strategy (“Betterment’s core portfolio”).

-The ETFs in the smart beta portfolio may be less diversified than the ETFs for comparable asset classes in Betterment’s core portfolio because the Smart Beta ETFs may concentrate their investments in certain industries or groups of industries, or exclude certain securities that do not satisfy the factor criteria.
+The ETFs in the smart beta portfolio may be less diversified than the ETFs for comparable asset classes in Betterment’s core portfolio because the smart beta ETFs may concentrate their investments in certain industries or groups of industries, or exclude certain securities that do not satisfy the factor criteria.
 This may increase the risk of loss due to adverse economic, business, or other developments that affect those industries or companies.
 Reduced diversification also may increase the volatility of the smart beta portfolio relative to Betterment’s core portfolio.

-Smart Beta ETFs may be less liquid than the broad market ETFs used in Betterment’s core portfolio.
+Smart beta ETFs may be less liquid than the broad market ETFs used in Betterment’s core portfolio.
 This means that it may be more difficult to buy and sell certain ETFs in the smart beta portfolio without affecting their prices, relative to the ETFs in Betterment’s core portfolio.
 As a result, there may be increased trading costs to enter or exit positions in the smart beta portfolio relative to funds representing the same asset classes in Betterment’s core portfolio.
 This also may result in wider discrepancies between the market prices of the ETFs in the smart beta portfolio and the prices of their underlying baskets of securities than for comparable ETFs in Betterment’s core portfolio, particularly during times of market stress.